The Truth (Beanie Sigel album)

-The Truth is the debut studio album by Philadelphia rapper Beanie Sigel.
+The Truth is the debut studio album by American rapper Beanie Sigel.
 Originally scheduled for a Fall 1999 release, it was delayed to a February 8, 2000 release.
 The album was ultimately released on February 29, 2000, to critical and commercial success.
-The Truth sold 155,000 copies in its first week released.
-It debuted and peaked at number 5 on the US Billboard 200 and had one charting single, "Anything" by Jay-Z. Beanie Sigel and his debut album were intensely hyped up after "a few dazzling collaborations" according to Matt Conaway of AllMusic and Conaway says that it "is the culmination of that promise".
+It had one charting single, "Anything" by Jay-Z. Beanie Sigel and his debut album were intensely hyped up after "a few dazzling collaborations" according to Matt Conaway of AllMusic and Conaway says that it "is the culmination of that promise".

 This album is known for being the first Roc-A-Fella release to introduce Just Blaze and Kanye West, both who would later become primary producers for artists in the label.
 Music videos were filmed for "The Truth" and "Remember Them Days".